Mon 10 March 2025

 with be familiar with when it comes to dynamic arrays

-is that the append
+is that the append and pop methods are an amortised

-.
+O(1).
 Amortised; because occasionally you have to suffer

 a cost of realloc(ating) memory across larger arrays.

-ing at arbitrary positions.
+inserting at arbitrary positions.

 Linked-List